dgreif/ring/homebridge/README.md

     * Detect motion
     * Tamper status
     * Battery status
+  * Ring Smart Lights (Motion Detector, Flood/Path/Spot Lights, Transformer)
+    * On/Off
+    * Brightness Level
+    * Detect motion
+    * Battery Status
   * Smoke Alarm
   * Carbon Monoxide Alarm
   * Smoke/Carbon Monoxide Listener
   * Smart Locks
+  * Lights/Switches (Implemented but not tested)
+    * On/Off
+    * Brightness Level
+    * Hue/Sat/Color Temp are _possible_, but currently not supported.
+      Please open an issue if you have a device that you would be able to test these on.

 ### Alarm Modes